Everything You Need to Know About Flying Allegiant Air in 2020

 2) Don’t forget to enter your known traveler number

 Booking my first flight on Allegiant since joining Global Entry, I realized after the fact that I hadn’t entered my known traveler number (KTN).
 Leaving this piece of information off of my reservation would mean I wouldn’t be able to access the TSA Pre✓ line at the airport.
-After panicking for a moment, I headed back to the Allegiant site to try to correct the mistake… only to worry more once I couldn’t locate where I was to enter this info.
+After panicking for a moment, I headed back to the Allegiant site to try to correct the mistake… only to worry more once as I couldn’t locate where I was to enter this info.

 Eventually, I did find that I could add my KTN by going to the “Who Will Be Traveling?” screen (step two), next to where the “Special Assistance” and “Pets/Service Animal” tabs are.
 Additionally, you can save your KTN to your Allegiant account profile so that it will be automatically applied to future entries.